Some More Crochet Easter Eggs

 christmas zebra

 I followed Elisabeth Doherty’s pattern from her Amigurumi book.
 The pattern is for a fawn which is surrounded by other ami patterns (although I don’t fancy making a crochet burger really).
 However, I know that the fawn pattern can be bought on its own on Etsy and maybe Ravelry as a pdf.
-I’m sure it was last time I looked.
+I’m sure it was the last time I looked.

 An amigurumi zebra

-The back legs twisted too much so that the knees are wrongly placed, I didn’t say anything and I don’t think the recipient will notice.
+The back legs twisted too much so that the knees are wrongly placed.
+I didn’t say anything, and I don’t think the recipient will notice.
 She’s only two.

 Kids crochet cardigan

 I made a little crochet cardi.
 Super speedy it was.
 The pattern is from Simply Crochet Magazine, issue 32.
 I was very good and bought the recommended wool, Drops Nepal.
-I chose slightly different colours but mostly I stuck to the recipe.
+I chose slightly different colours, but mostly I stuck to the recipe.

 little crochet cardi